If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 You tend not to feel as

-The truth is you need to stay hydrated to maintain proper body temperature, no matter the weather outside.
-Want proof?
+You must stay hydrated to maintain proper body temperature, no matter the weather outside.

 High-altitude mountaineers spend about as much time melting drinking water as they do climbing – it’s THAT important.